idelsink/aignostics-python-sdk/CLI_REFERENCE.md

 **Arguments**:

 * `APPLICATION_VERSION_ID`: Id of the application to generate the metadata for  [required]
-* `METADATA_CSV`: Target filename for the generated metadata file. .csv will be appended automatically.  [required]
+* `METADATA_CSV`: Target filename for the generated metadata CSV file.  [required]
 * `SOURCE_DIRECTORY`: Source directory to scan for whole slide images  [required]

 **Options**:

+* `--mapping TEXT`: Mapping to use for amending metadata CSV file.
+Each mapping is of the form &#x27;&lt;regexp&gt;:&lt;key&gt;:&lt;value&gt;,&lt;key&gt;:&lt;value&gt;,...&#x27;.
+The regular expression is matched against the reference attribute of the entry.
+The key/value pairs are applied to the entry if the pattern matches.
+You can use the mapping option multiple times to set values for multiple files.
 * `--help`: Show this message and exit.

 #### `aignostics application run upload`

 Upload files referenced in the metadata CSV file to the Aignostics platform.

-1. Reads the metadata CSV file
+1. Reads the metadata CSV file.
-2. Uploads the files referenced in the CSV file to the Aignostics platform
+2. Uploads the files referenced in the CSV file to the Aignostics platform.
-3. Incrementally updates the CSV file with upload progress and the signed URLs for the uploaded files
+3. Incrementally updates the CSV file with upload progress and the signed URLs for the uploaded files.

-Args:
-    application_version_id (str): The ID of the application version to generate the metadata for metadata_csv_file (str): The metadata file containing the references to whole slide images. upload_prefix (str): The prefix for the upload destination.
-If not given, will be set to current milliseconds.

-Returns:
-    bool: Success status of the operation

 **Usage**: